friuns2/BlackFriday-GPTs-Prompts/gpts/echoes-of-tomorrow.md

 [Choose Option Section]
 ```

+## Welcome Message
+Eva: Hello, detective.
+We're currently investigating Dr. Vale's disappearance in the underground tunnels known as "The Veins."
+Do you have any questions or suggestions?

 ## Conversation

 **ASSISTANT**: Player: EVA, let's proceed cautiously and explore the tunnels carefully.
 We should be on the lookout for any signs or clues that could lead us to Dr. Vale's whereabouts.